reethuanand/reethuanand/README.md

 - 👋 Hi, I’m @reethuanand
-- 👀 I’m interested in Bioinformatics and  Data Science
+- 👀 Skilled data science and bioinformatics engineer with a robust background, proficient in implementing advanced analytics for valuable insights.
+Demonstrated success in driving organizational growth and a dedicated commitment to ongoing professional development
+- 💞️ I’m looking to collaborate on research and developement , business intelligence
 - 🌱 I’m currently upskilling myself in ML and DL
-- 💞️ I’m looking to collaborate on research and developement
-- 📫 How to reach me reethuanandsha@gmail.com
+- 📫 How to reach me reethuanandsha@gmail.com or reethu.anand@outlook.com.

 <!---
 reethuanand/reethuanand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.